DeepMed-Lab-ECNU/MagicNet/README.md

 <div align="center" border=> <img src=framework.png width="700" > </div>

 ## News
 - [2024.11.06] We have released our checkpoints and training logs on [model checkpoint](https://github.com/DeepMed-Lab-ECNU/MagicNet/releases) for 30% and 40% BTCV setting.
+And if you have any questions, welcome contact me at 'duowen_chen@hotmail.com'~~~
 - [2023.12.15] We have updated 'cube_losses.py'.
 - [2023.10.25] We have uploaded the data-splitting file 'btcv.txt' for BTCV dataset to help you reproduce/follow our work^_^!
 - [2023.07.01] We have updated the preprocessed data!
 - [2023.06.25] Our codes are released!
 - [2023.03.16] Repo created.
 Paper and code will come soon.

-## Questions
-If you have any questions, welcome contact me at 'duowen_chen@hotmail.com'

 ## Installation
 - PyTorch 1.12.0